 OVERVIEW

-To make it even better, the safari adventure extends beyond witnessing the wildebeest calving season and migration.
-It also includes visits to Lake Manyara and the Ngorongoro Conservation Area & Crater.
-At Lake Manyara you will enjoy sightings of thousands of flamingos and its famous unique tree-climbing lions.
-The journey continues to the world heritage of the Ngorongoro Conservation Area and The Ngorongoro Crater, a volcanic caldera with large concentrations of animals and wildlife, where you will be fed with exceptional game viewing opportunities.
-This part fulfills your safari experience of Tanzania’s diverse landscapes
+The safari experience is enhanced by more than just observing the wildebeest calving season and migration; it also features excursions to Lake Manyara and the Ngorongoro Conservation Area & Crater.
+At Lake Manyara, you’ll encounter thousands of flamingos and the renowned tree-climbing lions.
+The adventure progresses to the UNESCO World Heritage site of the Ngorongoro Conservation Area, home to the Ngorongoro Crater, a volcanic caldera teeming with wildlife, offering outstanding game viewing opportunities.
+This segment enriches your exploration of Tanzania’s varied landscapes.

 We recommend that you book the incredible Balloon safari add-on with this trip.